 For demographic data, there are no special provisions for confidentiality in data treatment because no individual data are treated.

-Estimates are calculated twice a year.
-The estimates for year Y are first released in summer of year Y+1.
-The data available at that time are the LFS data for year Y and the life tables for year Y-1.
-The calculation uses the life tables for Y-1 as a provisional proxy for the life tables for year Y. These estimates are revised six months later, at that time both the LFS data and life tables for year Y are available.
+Estimates are calculated once a year.
+The estimates for year Y are released in spring of year Y+1.
+The data available at that time are the EU-LFS data for year Y and the life tables for year Y-1.
+The calculation uses the life tables for Y-1 as a proxy for the life tables for year Y.

 10.4.
 Dissemination format - microdata access